 - Let the bowl rest for 1 more minute, allowing the residual heat to continue to melt the chips, then continue to stir, pressing down on the chips, if needed to melt them all.

-- Spread the fudge into an 8-inch square pan and chill for at least 2 hours, or up to 4 hours, until firm.
+- Spread the fudge into an 8-inch square pan and chill for at least 4 hours or until firm.

 - Remove and cut into 36 squares.